xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 sudo ln -s /usr/bin/wxHexEditor /usr/bin/wxhexeditor  #Create a symbolic to use the lowercase command wxhexeditor
 ```

 This can be launched from the application page of Ubuntu, or the *Terminal*.
-The following is how to launch wxhexeditor and open a file "flash_contents.bin" from the *Terminal*.
+The following command is used to launch wxhexeditor and open a file "flash_contents.bin" from the *Terminal*.
 ```sh
 wxhexeditor flash_contents.bin
 ```